 - Production & Logistic Management

-Some Bachelors opt for a different Master’s degree, with or without a pre-Master's transition course.
-We offer various other Master's programmes that are a good match with the IEM Bachelor's degree.
+Some bachelors opt for a different master’s degree, with or without a pre-master's transition course.
+We offer various other master's programmes that are a good match with the Bachelor's in IEM.

-Have a look at our overview of all Master’s programmes available at the UT
+Have a look at our overview of all master’s programmes available at UT .

 Industrial Engineering & Management is among the degrees with the best job perspectives and highest starting salaries.
 Many of our students have a job before the end of their studies, others within just a few months of graduating.

 There is always a lot of demand for experts in this field, even if the economy is in decline.
 At the moment, the demand is increasing: there is an urgent need for people who have been trained to quickly grasp complicated processes, analyse complex problems and come up with real solutions.
 People who are analytical and have insight into the technical and mathematical aspects of problems, who know how business processes work, and who have the professional, social and entrepreneurial skills to successfully implement solutions.